 Those who visit Hawaii have their vocal preferences.
 Some love Maui, others insist Kauai is by far the best.
 We don’t disagree per say, but we happen to think Oahu offers the best variety of things to do.
 We’ve been known to run a torrid pace when on vacation (entirely Ryan’s fault), and Oahu keeps up with that pace well.

-Oahu is the most populated island in the chain; over two-thirds of Hawaiian residents live there.
+Over two-thirds of Hawaiian residents live there.
 To some this is a drawback and we sympathize.
-Paradise gets a little crowded, you know?
-Because of this, we recommend you stay out of Honolulu as much as possible.
+Paradise gets a little crowded.
+Because most everyone lives in Honolulu, we recommend you stay out of the city as much as possible.

 Oahu has no shortage of incredible things to do, so it’s hard to decide which incredible thing is best.
 To solve this we asked ourselves, “Would we fly five hours if ___ was not there?”
 Our honest analysis revealed the beach was our primary motivation.
 If the beach is not your thing (you probably aren’t going to Hawaii), take that into consideration.